guardian/targeting-client/README.md

   libraryDependencies += "com.gu.targeting-client" %% "client-play-json-v28" % "[maven version number]"
   ```

-# Usage

-To use this library add the following to your dependency libraries in your projects `build.sbt`:

-`"com.gu" %% "targeting-client" % "1.1.0"`

-Instead of version `0.1.0` insert the version you'd like to use (probably the latest).

 # Adding a new Campaign Type

 Campaign types are expressed as a set of fields.
 To add a new set of fields edit the Fields.scala file in the following way.
 I'll use the example set of a charity drive campaign.